kean/articles/2021-03-30-swiftui-experment.markdown

 - **Code Reuse**

 Pulse consists of **~10000** lines of code.
 PulseCore is **3000** lines (store and network proxy).
-The rest (**7000** lines) takes PulseUI. **85%** of the UI code is shared between platforms.
+The rest (**7000** lines) takes PulseUI.
+About **85%** of the UI code is shared between platforms.
 That's a lot.
 It's astonishing how much UI you can fit in 7000 lines.
 SwiftUI, it gets the job done!

-### Needs Improvement
+### Bad

 SwiftUI increases iteration speed and enables code reuse.
 But is it because of its design?
 A lot of speed up comes from Xcode Canvas.
-And UIKit and AppKit have more in common than they are given credit for.
+As for the code reuse, UIKit and AppKit have more in common than they are given credit for.
 The layout system – the same.
 A lot of components are one typealias away from reuse.
-Was UIKit so horrible that it needed a complete overhaul?
+Was UIKit so terrible that it needed a complete overhaul?

 - **Generics**